Tutorial: Transfer data to Azure Files with Azure Import/Export

 To add more drives, create a new driveset file and run the command as below.

-For subsequent copy sessions to the different disk drives than specified in InitialDriveset .csv file, specify a new driveset .csv file and provide it as a value to the parameter
+For subsequent copy sessions to disk drives other than those specified in the InitialDriveset .csv file, specify a new driveset .csv file and provide it as a value to the parameter

 AdditionalDriveSet.
 Use the same journal file name and provide a new session ID.
 The format of AdditionalDriveset CSV file is same as InitialDriveSet format.

 WAImportExport.exe PrepImport /j:<JournalFile> /id:<SessionId> /AdditionalDriveSet:<driveset.csv>

 An import example is shown below.

 WAImportExport.exe PrepImport /j:JournalTest.jrn /id:session#3 /AdditionalDriveSet:driveset-2.csv

 To add additional data to the same driveset, use the PrepImport command for subsequent copy sessions to copy additional files/directory.

 For subsequent copy sessions to the same hard disk drives specified in InitialDriveset.csv file, specify the same journal file name and provide a new session ID; there is no need to provide the storage account key.